mui/toolpad/docs/data/toolpad/building-ui/custom-components.md

 # Custom components

-<p class="description">When built in components are not enough to achieve your wanted results build your own using custom components UI</p>
+<p class="description">When built-in components are not enough to achieve your wanted results build your own using custom components UI.</p>

 ## Creating new component